 The Standard for Gagging Roger Stone (Or Any Other Criminal Defendant)

-But in his high-profile criminal case, Roger Stone is claiming that Judge Amy Berman Jackson’s order that he not make any statement—on any subject—on Twitter, Facebook, or Instagram, goes too far.
-Stone, the long-time political advisor to Donald Trump who is facing criminal charges related to special counsel Robert Mueller’s Russia investigation, is asking the U.S. Court of Appeals for the D.C.
+However, in Roger Stone’s high-profile criminal case, he claims that Judge Amy Berman Jackson’s order that he not make any statement—on any subject—on Twitter, Facebook, or Instagram, goes too far.
+Stone is the long-time political advisor to Donald Trump who is facing criminal charges related to special counsel Robert Mueller’s Russia investigation.
+Stone is asking the U.S. Court of Appeals for the D.C.
 Circuit to reverse Judge Berman Jackson’s order, claiming it violates his First Amendment rights.

 Judge Berman Jackson imposed her “gag order” after finding that Stone had violated her previous orders regarding out-of-court statements—including when he posted a photo on Instagram of the Judge with gun crosshairs above her head.

-Nonetheless, Stone’s appeal raises an issue that neither the Supreme Court nor the D.C.
-Circuit has addressed: when it’s the criminal defendant’s First Amendment rights at stake, what’s the standard for imposing a gag order?
+Regardless, Stone’s appeal raises an issue that neither the Supreme Court nor the D.C.
+Circuit has addressed: When the criminal defendant’s First Amendment rights are at stake, what is the standard for imposing a gag order?

 If the D.C.
 Circuit takes up the issue in Stone’s case, it is likely to choose one of two different standards: